-If you love peanut butter, you will love this old-fashioned peanut butter candy.
-All you need is a few simple ingredients, a few minutes, and a little muscle :-).
+You will love this old-fashioned peanut butter candy if you love peanut butter.
+You only need a few simple ingredients, a few minutes, and a little muscle.

 When I saw this old-fashioned recipe card for peanut butter candy, I couldn't remember anyone in my family ever making it.
 It almost didn't make sense because I thought the love of peanut butter was hereditary in our family :-).